How Indian IT is Bringing Bonded Labor to the US

 After the Northern influence left the US South, what is referred to as “slavery by another name” increased.
 And the system converted to bonded labor rather than slavery.
 Bonded labor sounds much cleaner than slavery.

 This is a powerful animation.
-It describes a world which bonded labors live currently globally.
+It describes a world in which bonded laborers live currently globally.
 This a very difficult video to watch.

 Apple’s Constant Opportunities for Coerced Labor

 The term bondage or human bondage is the same as debt peonage and is often used in conjunction with the term slavery.
-It is interesting that Apple has this comment in their contracts because Apple is well known to profit from what amounts to sweatshop conditions in its contract manufacturers.
-Apple does not need to personally exploit any worker.
+Interestingly, Apple has this comment in its contracts because it is well known to profit from what amounts to sweatshop conditions in its contract manufacturers.
+Apple does not need to exploit any worker personally.

 - In China, there are contract manufacturers lined up to offer Apple coerced labor.

-- In India (and in Indian companies in the US) there are firms lined up to offer Apple bonded labor.
+- In India (and in Indian companies in the US), firms are lined up to offer Apple bonded labor.

 International Trade: Good for Increasing the Diffusion of Coerced Labor?

-Previously it was extremely uncommon to hear about coerced labor in the modern era in the developed world.
-However international interactions have changed all of that.
-All of those practices that the developed world congratulated themselves for moving past are now creeping back in.
+Previously, it was highly uncommon to hear about coerced labor in the modern era in the developed world.
+However, international interactions have changed all of that.
+All those practices that the developed world congratulated themselves for moving past are now creeping back in.

-The dirty little secret is that not everyone is so opposed to labor coercion.
-It might not be something that one advertises on their dating profile, but it is irrefutable that many people in many countries are actually quite amenable to slavery and coercion, as long as either they or their family members are not the coerced individuals.
+The dirty little secret is that not everyone opposes labor coercion.
+It might not be something that one advertises on their dating profile.
+Still, it is irrefutable that many people in many countries are pretty amenable to slavery and coercion as long as either they or their family members are not coerced individuals.

-There are those that say that exploiting labor is always a negative.
+Some say that exploiting labor is always a negative.
 But that can be a shortsighted view.
-One must consider how that money from exploiting labor is spent, and much is spent in boutiques of great status and that allow one to demonstrate one’s class and style.
-Therefore perhaps one should be careful to not judge labor exploitation too harshly.
+One must consider how that money from exploiting labor is spent, and much is spent in boutiques of great status that allow one to demonstrate one’s class and style.
+Therefore, perhaps one should be careful not to judge labor exploitation too harshly.

-International interactions were supposed to lead to some type of more flexible and open capitalism, but the interactions with the less developed world are constantly bringing coerced labor and bonded labor into the companies that operated in the developed world.
+International interactions were supposed to lead to more flexible and open capitalism.
+Still, the interactions with the less developed world constantly bring coerced labor and bonded labor into the companies operating in the developed world.

-Apple has hundreds of billions of dollars in offshore accounts untaxed, and it can take its choice of entities, primarily from the undeveloped world offering them bonded labor, which can allow Apple to squirrel away even more money.
+Apple has hundreds of billions of dollars in offshore accounts untaxed, and it can take its choice of entities, primarily from the undeveloped world, offering them bonded labor, allowing Apple to squirrel away even more money.
 What a fantastic system!
-Apple can succeed in both barely paying taxes, and having an army of coerced laborers working for it.
+Apple can succeed in barely paying taxes and having an army of coerced laborers working for it.

-It means that a person works under a bond and that they are not free until they have paid the bond.
+It means a person works under a bond and is inaccessible until they have paid it.
 Human bondage is strongly related to human trafficking.
-Often people are moved to locations where they are unfamiliar and made to work off the bond.
+Often, people are moved to locations where they are unfamiliar and made to work off the bond.

 Time to Reduce Onerous Regulations on Bonded Labor to Accommodate Indian Companies?

-This is “bonded” labor, and while bonded labor was made illegal in the primary IT markets, but it still very common in India to this day.
+This is “bonded” labor, and while bonded labor was made illegal in the primary IT markets, it is still very common in India today.
 The Indian influence in the IT labor markets has brought the practice back to shores where it had been eradicated.
-This goes back to the repeating pattern we have observed of Indians bringing labor practices from Indian to their new countries.
-And the people they are putting into bondage are not the domestic population, but other Indians.
+This goes back to the repeating pattern we have observed of Indians bringing labor practices from India to their new countries.
+And the people they are putting into bondage are not the domestic population but other Indians.
 The fact is that bondage labor is accepted as a practice in India.
-Therefore, it seems perfectly natural to extend the practice to the primary IT markets, even if it happens to be illegal in those countries.
+Therefore, extending the practice to the primary IT markets seems perfectly natural, even if it is illegal in those countries.

 The website Anti-Slavery.com covers this topic of human bondage in great detail.